ardatan/graphql-toolkit/README.md

 #### `getImplementingTypes`

 This method accepts `GraphQLSchema` object and a name of a GraphQL interface, and returns an array of all the GraphQL types that are implementing the GraphQL `interface`.

+#### `getSchemaDirectiveFromDirectiveResolver`

+This method accepts a name of a GraphQL Directive and its resolver function; using this method you can easily generate `SchemaDirective` with a single resolver function.

+#### `composeResolvers`

+This method accepts `IResolvers` object and mappings for composition functions that would be run before resolver itself.